hashicorp/terraform-provider-awscc/docs/resources/ecs_task_definition.md

   ``[ "CMD-SHELL", "curl -f http://localhost/ || exit 1" ]``
  You don't include the double quotes and brackets when you use the AWS Management Console.
   ``CMD-SHELL, curl -f http://localhost/ || exit 1``
  An exit code of 0 indicates success, and non-zero exit code indicates failure.
-For more information, see ``HealthCheck`` in the docker container create command
+For more information, see ``HealthCheck`` in the docker container create command.
 - `interval` (Number) The time period in seconds between each health check execution.
 You may specify between 5 and 300 seconds.
 The default value is 30 seconds.
 - `retries` (Number) The number of times to retry a failed health check before the container is considered unhealthy.
 You may specify between 1 and 10 retries.
 The default value is 3.
 - `start_period` (Number) The optional grace period to provide containers time to bootstrap before failed health checks count towards the maximum number of retries.
 You can specify between 0 and 300 seconds.
 By default, the ``startPeriod`` is off.